Icinga/icinga2/doc/8-migration.md

 ## <a id="configuration-migration"></a> Configuration Migration

 The Icinga 2 configuration format introduces plenty of behavioural changes.
-In order to ease migration from Icinga 1.x,
-Icinga 2 ships its own config migration script.

 ### <a id="configuration-migration-script"></a> Configuration Migration Script

-In order to migrate existing configuration in Icinga 1.x format the Icinga CLI as part of the Icinga Web 2 project will provide a conversion module.
+In order to migrate existing configuration in Icinga 1.x format the Icinga CLI as part of the Icinga Web 2 project will provide a configuration migration module.

-Due to the complexity of the Icinga 1.x configuration format the migration script might not currently work for all use cases.

-The migration script tries to preserve your existing template structure and adds new templates where appropriate.
-However, the original file structure is not preserved.

-The migration script uses templates from the Icinga Template Library where possible.
+Details can be found in [https://dev.icinga.org/issues/5929].

 ### <a id="manual-config-migration"></a> Manual Config Migration